Yang Zuoxing – The Man behind Antminer S9 and Whatsminer (Shenma)

 In April 2018, China’s State Intellectual Property Office invalidated Bitmain’s patent, for Bitmain tried to patent common knowledge/prior art, which is obviously not an innovation anymore.

 Advanced technology and talents are always the core competitiveness of a company.
-With the rise of latecomers like Shenma, the competition of the crypto mining market in the second half of 2018 may be even more intense.
+With the rise of latecomers like Shenma, the competition of the crypto mining market in the second half of 2018 might be even more intense.
+In the meanwhile, crypto miners are waiting for the Bitmain-dominated market to be stirred up by these newcomers.